jundalisay/superb/content/en/research/newton/principia/book-3/1-introduction.md

-+++
+---
-title= "1= Rules of Reasoning" image= "/covers/principia.jpg" description= "Book 1 laid down the principles of mathematical philosophy.
-This will be the basis of our reasonings on philosophical inquiries" linkb= "/research/newton/principia/" linkbtext= "Index" linkf= "/research/newton/principia/" linkftext= "Index" icon= "/icons/newton.png"
+title: "1: Rules of Reasoning"
+description: "Book 1 laid down the principles of mathematical philosophy.
+This will be the basis of our reasonings on philosophical inquiries"
-+++
+heading: Book 3
+image: "/covers/principia.jpg"
+icon: "/icons/newton.png"
+weight: 4
+---

 Book 1 laid down the principles of mathematical philosophy.
 This will be the basis of our reasonings on philosophical inquiries.